signemik/SocailGraphsAnimateMovies/README.md

 Movie reviews from people are often very honest and direct when they are reviewing a movie.
 So this is a good foundation for an interesting sentiment analysis and hopefully be very clear which movies are good and which are not.
 Furthermore it will be interesting to see if there is a connection between the movies either through the division of communities,through the production studio, year of release or budget.

 <h2>Data</h2>
-The data set is a excel file that has 222 rows and 7 columns.
-The attributes in the file are moviename, production studio, released yer, budget in million dollars, gross in million dollars, profit in percent and at last the Rotten Tomato moviename.
+The dataset is an Excel file that has 222 rows and 7 columns.
+The attributes in the file are moviename, production studio, released year, budget in million dollars, gross in million dollars, profit in percent and at last the Rotten Tomato moviename.
 The last attribute is used to get movie reviews from the website Rotten Tomato.
-The data in the other attributes originates from each movies Wikipedia page.<p style="color:blue;"><a href="https://github.com/signemik/SocialGraphsAnimateMovies/blob/main/Download/Movie_Data.xlsx">Download data</a></p>The Jupyter notebook with details is<p style="color:blue;"><a href="https://github.com/signemik/SocialGraphsAnimateMovies/blob/main/Download/Movie_Data.xlsx">Download notebook</a></p>
+The data in the other attributes originates from each movies Wikipedia page.<p style="color:blue;"><a href="https://github.com/signemik/SocialGraphsAnimateMovies/blob/main/Download/Movie_Data.xlsx">Download data</a></p>Download explainer notebook for details in this project.<p style="color:blue;"><a href="https://github.com/signemik/SocialGraphsAnimateMovies/blob/main/Download/ExplainerNotebook.ipynb">Download explainer notebook</a></p>